LIFE in the Locker Room: Pro Baseball

 More on LifeView Again

 Maybe it’s just our imagination, but photographers working years ago seemed to take better, more intimate (i.e., more casual, not so perpetually, consciously posed) pictures of ballplayers in their locker rooms than photographers do today.

 Or maybe it simply has to do with gender: it wasn’t until the mid-1970s, after all, that women reporters began to conduct locker-room interviews with pro athletes.
 And even then, it was hardly smooth sailing.
-Dave Kingman famously sent a rat — although, in Kong’s defense, it was a small one — to sportswriter Susan Fornoff in the mid-’80s.
+In the mid-’80s Dave “Kong” Kingman famously sent a rat to sportswriter Susan Fornoff, to let her know she wasn’t welcome (by him and others of the same mindset, at least) among the boys.

 Whatever the reason, old-school pictures from the locker room feel a little more raw, a little more real than those we see today.
 Here, LIFE.com offers some of the best made by LIFE’s photographers across several decades.

 Hell, you can almost smell the Barbasol. . . .